 - Yogurt: Use thick full-fat Greek or Turkish-style yogurt for the best texture.
 Again, very important that you bring the yogurt to room temperature as cold yogurt won´t properly mix in with the rest of the ingredients

 - Glaze: My coffee glaze will take this Cardamom Bundt cake to the next level, please do not skip it.
 It is made of 2 ingredients only: powdered sugar and freshly brewed coffee.
-You will need to whisk them together in a few seconds, so easy and delicious.
+Check out some of my other coffee desserts as well!
 If coffee is a concern, feel free to dust your Bundt cake will powder sugar and it will be still super yummy

 🛒 You’ll find detailed measurements for all Ingredients in the printable version of the Recipe Card at the bottom of this post